Skip to content

 Burned in 1815 and rebuilt by Sulejman-pasha Skopljak

-Restored in the 1980s, returning it to its original look
+Restored in the 1980s with a return to its original appearance